ploomber/scaffold/README.md

 ### Using it as a Github template

-1. Click on "use this template"
+1. Click on the green "Use this template" button.
+[Or click here](https://github.com/ploomber/template/generate)
-2. Create the repo under your account
+2. Follow the instructions for copying the template
 3. Clone your repo `git clone https://github.com/{username}/{repo_name}.git`
-4. Execute install script `python ` TODO: make it work from a clone
+4. Execute install script `python `
 5. Commit changes